Logiqx/gpx-ideas/docs/gpx/proposal/README.md

 Existing software will therefore be able to load / import GPX 1.1.1 files without any issues:

-- Software that recognises `<course>` and `<speed>` in GPX 1.0 files will also recognise them in GPX 1.1.1 files.
+- Existing software that recognises `<course>` and `<speed>` in GPX 1.0 files will probably recognise them in GPX 1.1.1 files.
-- Software that recognises `<src>` elements will also recognise them fine in GPX 1.1.1 due to the use of mixed content.
+- Existing software that recognises `<src>` elements will also recognise them fine in GPX 1.1.1 due to the use of mixed content.
 - Existing software does not appear to rely upon the GPX version being either "1.0" or "1.1", so far as I have been able to determine.

-Preliminary GPX 1.1.1 testing was successful in several applications.
-Both `<course>` and `<speed>` were loaded successfully into the following speedsurfing applications, plus Strava:
+Preliminary GPX 1.1.1 testing has been successful in several applications.
+Both `<course>` and `<speed>` were loaded successfully into the following speedsurfing applications, and GPX 1.1.1 files could be imported to Strava:

 - [GPSResults](https://www.gps-speed.com/)
 - [GpsarPro](http://gpsactionreplay.free.fr/)
 - [GPS Speedreader](https://ecwindfest.org/GPS/GPSSpeedreader.html)
 - [Strava](https://strava.com/)

 n.b.
-Strava does not (currently) make use of the `<speed>` elements in GPX files and simply calculates speed from positional data.
+Strava does not (currently) make use of the `<speed>` elements in GPX files and it simply calculates speed from the positional data.
 This results in large inconsistencies with sessions posted to websites such as [GPS-Speedsurfing.com](https://www.gps-speedsurfing.com/) or [GPS Team Challenge](https://www.gpsteamchallenge.com.au/).
-The difference in approach typically boosts max speeds and results in more frequent reporting of large spikes.
+The use of position-derived speeds typically results in a boost of max speeds and often results in large spikes being reported as the max speed.